 - Public Health Policy and Management

-- Public Health Practice (available in Phoenix and Tucson)
+- Public Health Practice (based at Phoenix campus)

 - Online MPH

-Students achieve proficiency in one or more specialized areas through advanced coursework, then apply their knowledge as they learn to solve real community health problems during internship training.
+Students achieve proficiency in one or more specialized areas through advanced coursework, then apply their knowledge as they learn to solve real community health problems during the applied practice experience.
 The many research opportunities in College-sponsored projects provide invaluable hands-on experiences in laboratory and field work, also.

 Doctorate of Public Health (DrPH)

 The Doctorate of Public Health (DrPH) is an advanced, professional degree program designed for the student with an existing MPH degree or its equivalent who intends to pursue a leadership career as a public-health professional.
 This unique DrPH program integrates knowledge and analytical skills in leadership, practice, policy analysis, research, program management, and professional communication.
 The DrPH program is offered in either Maternal and Child Health or Public Health Policy and Management.